 The proposed regulations also set out a number of rules to govern membership in a CFC group.
 These rules specify which CFCs can be members of the same CFC group, how CFCs with U.S. effectively connected income (ECI) should be treated, and the timing for making or revoking a CFC group election.
-These rules provide clarity and certainty to taxpayers regarding the CFC group election for section 163(j).
-In the absence of these regulations, taxpayers would face uncertainty regarding CFC group membership, and may make financing decisions or undertake restructuring that would be inefficient relative to the proposed regulations.
+These rules provide clarity and certainty to taxpavers regarding the CFC group election for section 163(j).
+In the absence of these regulations, taxpavers would face uncertainty regarding CFC group membership, and may make financing decisions or undertake restructuring that would be inefficient relative to the proposed regulations.

 Number of Affected Taxpayers.
 The population affected by this proposed rule includes any taxpayer with ownership in a CFC group, consisting of two or more CFCs that has average gross receipts over a three year period in excess of \$25 million.
+The Treasury ii.
+CFC Excess Taxable Income and ATI of U.S. Shareholders

-The Treasury Department and the IRS estimate that there are approximately 7,500 taxpayers with two or more CFCs based on counts of e-filed tax returns for tax years 2015-2017.
+Department and the IRS estimate that there are approximately 7,500 taxpayers with two or more CFCs based on counts of e-filed tax returns for tax years 2015-2017.
 This estimate includes C corporations, S corporations, partnerships, and individuals with CFC ownership.